 The Flehmen Response

-As you can see in the photograph of the lioness showing her teeth, she is using her Jacobson’s organ.
+As you can see in the photograph of the lioness showing her teeth, she uses Jacobson’s organ.
 Both males and females have a Flehmen response.
 However, it seems to be more relevant to males as they use it to determine whether females are entering an estrous cycle.

 The lion, Panthera Leo, is in category vulnerable in the IUCN red list.

 Explore more of the impressive predators or discover the extraordinary Arctic predator.
 You can purchase all our nature photographs as photo wall art prints on fine art paper, canvas, modern metal prints, or acrylic.